miketeachestech/hsc-software-engineering-resources/Practice Questions/4. Software Engineering Project/3_RESEARCH_AND_PLANNING_PT2_ANS.md

 ## **Multiple Choice Questions**

 **1.** *(1 mark)*
-- Correct Answer: **B) To visually represent project timelines and task dependencies**
+- Correct Answer: **A) To visually represent project timelines and task dependencies**
 - **1 mark** awarded for correctly selecting the answer.

 **2.** *(1 mark)*
-- Correct Answer: **B) By tracking changes, enabling teamwork, and preventing code conflicts**
+- Correct Answer: **C) By tracking changes, enabling teamwork, and preventing code conflicts**
 - **1 mark** awarded for correctly selecting the answer.

 **3.** *(1 mark)*
-- Correct Answer: **B) Verifying that the software is reliable, secure, and meets user expectations**
+- Correct Answer: **C) Verifying that the software is reliable, secure, and meets user expectations**
 - **1 mark** awarded for correctly selecting the answer.

 ---